jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 You will need a few things installed and a few pieces of information to get started.
 Your instructor will provide any necessary information (accounts/logins, servers/addresses, etc).
 You'll need to be able edit files and run commands on your machine.
 This section details a simple way to set up your working environment, however you can always do things differently.
 Follow the steps below to connect to your SSH account within VSCode.

-### Visual Studio Code
+- Task 1: Download & Install VSCode
+- Task 2: Download the Remote-SSH Extension
+- Task 3: Configure SSH
+- Task 4: Connect to your machine in VSCode
+- Task 5: Get terraform and packer and such
+- Task 6: Set up your AWS Credentials

+### Task 1: Download VSCode to your local machine and configure extensions

 Visual Studio Code, or VSCode, is a free popular open source editor from Microsoft.
 Using an extension called Remote-SSH, you can connect to a remote SSH account, edit files, and run commands all from within VSCode.

 There are a few steps to install and configure VSCode, but once set up it provides an easy to use environment.

-- Task 1: Download VSCode
-- Task 2: Download the Remote-SSH Extension
-- Task 3: Configure SSH
-- Task 4: Connect to your machine in VSCode

-#### Task 1: Download VSCode to your local machine and configure extensions

 1. Follow the instructions from [this site](https://code.visualstudio.com/download) to get the latest official download for your operating system.

 1. Get familiar with the VSCode user interface.
 Many things we do are supported natively with VSCode, and we will add extensions to provide extra functionality.

-#### Task 2: Download the Remote-SSH and additional extensions
+### Task 2: Download the Remote-SSH and additional extensions

 1. Install an OpenSSH compatible SSH client if one is not already present.
     - For Windows 10, follow [these instructions from Microsoft](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).